ramirocabral/aws-solutions-architect-associate-notes-SAAC03/computing/AMI.md

 - Stop [[EC2]] instance.
 - Build AMI (also creates an [[EBS]] Snapshot, if you delete this snapshot the AMI wont work).
 - Launch new instances with your freshly created AMI.

+---

+**Golden AMI**: pre-configured AMI used as a reference for creating other AMIs.
+Quickly and consistently create new instances configured with the same software and settings.